by Tracy Johnson

 Many TV game shows are based on trivia.
 One of the best of all time was Who Wants To Be a Millionaire.

 Asking imaginative, challenging questions and revealing the answer a few minutes later can keep listeners glued to a radio show.
 And sometimes, you don’t even need a prize-or a contestant.

 The challenge is framing the game in a creative environment.

-Many shows use a simple Impossible Trivia game to get the phone ringing early in the show.
-A question like, “80% of us do this every morning before leaving for work” challenges listeners and appeals to their curiosity.
+This challenges listeners and appeals to curiosity.
 It may not be the most creative game, but it’s simple, and usually gets response.

-That simple idea works for some shows, but it doesn’t engage as many as it could.
+That simple idea works, but doesn’t engage as well as it could.
 Another technique that lures more participation is introducing multiple choice options.